MPI-Dortmund/cryolo/source/tutorials/tut05_tomo.rst

 Choose the box size according the largest dimension of your target structure.

-Label your target structure in the some slices (e.g. 10).
+Label your target structure in some slices (e.g. 10).
 Label it even if the slices does not show the centre of the structure but only parts of it.
+Moreover, crYOLO often picks in empty parts of tomogram (buffer).
+You can easily add a couple of those empty slices to your training set by activating the checkbox in front of it.

 After you did that press

 :guilabel:`File` -> :guilabel:`Save`

 It will save it in three formats (EMAN, CBOX, STAR).
-We will need the CBOX files for training.
+We will need the **CBOX** files for training.

 3. Start crYOLO